Tropical Amplitudes

 where $c=1$ or $c=0$ depending on whether the cycle $b_I$ contains the node $i$ or not.
 The Abel-Jacobi map \eqref{e:AbelJacobi} then reduces to

 where it is now clear that the phase of $z$ is mapped to real parts in $J(\Gamma)$ in the tropical limit.
-Moreover, considering the following tropicalizing family of points $z$ on the tube $i$:
+Moreover, consider the following tropicalizing family of points $z$ on the tube $j$: